aniketlawaniya/My-Contacts/README.md

 ## How to use
 To use the application:

-Go to the CodeSandbox link
+Go to the CodeSandbox [My Contacts](https://codesandbox.io/s/my-contacts-pjeku4).

-Enter the contact details in the form provided
+Enter the contact details in the form provided.

-Click on the "Add Contact" button to save the details The saved contact details will be displayed in a list To delete a contact, click on the "Delete" button next to the respective contact
+Click on the "Add Contact" button to save the details.

+The saved contact details will be displayed in a list.

+To delete a contact, click on the "Bin" icon next to the respective contact.

 ## Technologies Used
 React
 JavaScript